norchain/Neunity/NeunityVisualStudioIntegration.md

 # Debuging/CodeSharing NEO SC by Neunity

 Neunity is a framework providing the toolset and workflow to increase the development effiency for NEO Smart Contracts (SC) and C# Dapps.
 In this article, we'll introduce how to use Visual Studio to debug NEO SC(C#).
+Here's the [VIDEO Tutorial](https://youtu.be/vTkNzx403p8)